 Is Germany responsible for WW1?

 Others believe that Germany was only reacting to the actions of other nations and the Black Hand Gang.
-Still, others believe that no one nation is entirely responsible for World War I.
+Still, others believe no nation is entirely responsible for World War I.

 Was WW1 about colonies?

-Some historians believe that World War 1 was not only fought over the question of national pride but was also fought to increase the size of empires through seized colonies.
+Some historians believe that World War 1 was fought over the question of national pride and to increase the size of empires through seized colonies.

 What is the Treaty of Versailles?